 In the minds of many people, some of the best music from the 1970s was Southern rock.
 Best exemplified by groups such as The Allman Brothers Band and Lynyrd Skynyrd, the rock subgenre reached its zenith in that decade amid a bunch of other genres that sounded nothing like it (which perhaps helped its success).
 Among the many, many bands that appeared in the 70s specializing in Southern rock was a band from Alabama called, for some reason, Wet Willie.

 Sometimes a recording artist will find chart success early in his or her career and then, despite years, or even decades, of further recordings, will never reach the charts again.
-That almost perfectly describes the trajectory of Polly Brown’s career.
+To add insult to injury, for some of those artists, their one and only hit is left behind by radio after its original chart run.
+That almost perfectly describes the career of Polly Brown.